Monday 19th August 2024

 Where should I go for advice on business rates?

-You do not need a representative to dispute your rateable value or bill.
-However, if you are seeking advice members of the Royal Institution of Chartered Surveyors (RICS) are a good place to start as they are qualified in the area.
+However, if you're seeking advice members of the Royal Institution of Chartered Surveyors (RICS) are a good place to start as they are qualified in the area.

 Written by Laura Beales